Exceptional Student Education

 Parents of Exceptional Education Students: A Letter from our Executive Director, Exceptional Student Education, Lynne Mowatt.
 (Posted 3/30/2020.)

 NEW- Parent's Toolbox - Back to School-Transition and Guidance: Transition & Guidance Live Binder (Posted 8/13/2020).

 Pinellas County Schools provides AIM as a component of the provision of a free and appropriate public education under the Individuals with Disabilities Education Act (IDEA).
 For more information regarding AIM, Learning Ally, Bookshare and NIMAC, please click on the following link: AIM memo

-students enrolled in public, private or home school are served by the Gifted Program.
-For questions regarding the Gifted Program, contact Jenny Klimis, supervisor.
+Gifted students enrolled in public, private or home school are served by the Gifted Program.
+For questions regarding the Gifted Program, contact Coral Marsh, Supervisor.

 For more information, go to the FDLRS website at gulfcoast.fdlrs.org

 ESE Support Professionals are highly valued members of the school team.
 They play a vital role in ensuring that students with disabilities are provided access to and make progress in the general education curriculum.